koehlersimon/osp/README.md

 - More freedom and individuality in the design
 - Social media and Enterprise CMS features combined

-## Key Features
+## OSP Features

-- Post editor with Markdown language
-- Personal wall
-- Frontend user management
+- Combination of social network and CMS
+- Various custom page layouts
-- Static content management
+- Various custom content elements
+- Basic configuration with TypoScript constants
-- Based on Bootstrap 5
+- Almost 100% based on brand new Bootstrap 5
+- Configurable frontend plugin for list view of posts
+- Frontend plugin for creating posts
+- Front-end plugin for post detail view

 ## Upcoming Features